Thomas Mowbray, 1st Duke of Norfolk: Personality and assessment

-Mowbray founded the Axholme Charterhouse in 1395 or 1396; he had been petitioning the papacy since at least 1389 for authority to do so.
+Mowbray founded the Axholme Charterhouse in 1395 or 1396; he had been petitioning the papacy since at least 1389 for authority.
 He bequeathed Axholme "a tun or two pipes Gascon wine" a year, along with other smaller donations to other houses.
 Also in 1396 he founded a Carthusian monastery at Epworth.

-Contemporary chroniclers are near-universal in their condemnation of Mowbray, although those that have survived were all writing after Bolingbroke's seizure of the throne.
-The historian Nigel Saul has described Mowbray as being "driven by ambition and lust for power", and fickle in character.
+Contemporary chroniclers are near-universal in their condemnation of Mowbray, although those that have survived were all writing after Bolingbroke seized the throne.
+The historian Nigel Saul has described Mowbray as being "driven by ambition and lust for power" and fickle in character.
 Barron suggests he was "an erratic and insecure man", while Given-Wilson says that "impetuous and mercurial Mowbray may have been", but he was not without principles.

 Marriages and issue

-Mowbray married firstly, after 20 February 1383, Elizabeth le Strange (c.
-6 December 1373 – 23 August 1383), suo jure Lady Strange of Blackmere, daughter and heiress of John le Strange, 5th Baron Strange of Blackmere and Lady Isabel de Beauchamp, daughter of Thomas de Beauchamp, 11th Earl of Warwick, by whom he had no issue.
+Mowbray married first, after 20 February 1383, Elizabeth le Strange (c.
+6 December 1373 – 23 August 1383), suo jure Lady Strange of Blackmere, daughter and heiress of John le Strange, 5th Baron Strange of Blackmere and Lady Isabel de Beauchamp, daughter of Thomas de Beauchamp, 11th Earl of Warwick.
+Lady Elizabeth was 9 years old at the time of her marriage and died within around 6 months of being married; as such the couple had no issue.
 Mowbray's second wife was Lady Elizabeth FitzAlan (c.
 1372 – 8 July 1425), widow of Sir William Montagu, and daughter of Richard FitzAlan, 11th Earl of Arundel and Lady Elizabeth de Bohun, daughter of William de Bohun, 1st Earl of Northampton, by whom he had two sons and three daughters.

-Mowbray's eldest son and his namesake, inherited the earldom of Nottingham but rebelled against Henry IV in 1405 and was beheaded at the age of 19.
+Mowbray's eldest son and his namesake, inherited the earldom of Nottingham but rebelled against Henry IV in 1405 and was beheaded at 19.
 The younger Thomas had married Constance, daughter of John Holland, Duke of Exeter around 1400.

 Mowbray's second son, John, thus inherited his father's earldoms.
 John married Katherine Neville, daughter of the northern magnate Ralph, Earl of Westmorland in 1412, and for loyal service under Henry V, John was restored to the dukedom of Norfolk in 1425.

 Mowbray's oldest daughter Elizabeth married Michael de la Pole, 3rd Earl of Suffolk by 1403.
 Michael was described by a contemporary chronicler as being "as strong, as active and as daring as any member of the court" of Henry V, and, dying at the Battle of Agincourt in 1415, was one of the few notable English deaths.
-Margaret, the second daughter, married twice.
-Firstly to Sir Robert Howard, by whom she was the mother of John Howard, 1st Duke of Norfolk.
+Margaret, the second daughter, married twice, first to Sir Robert Howard, by whom she was the mother of John Howard, 1st Duke of Norfolk.
 She was married by 1420; Robert Howard may have been a retainer of the 2nd Duke of Norfolk and certainly fought with him in France.
 Her second marriage was to Sir John Grey of Ruthin, Denbighshire, an old friend of the Mowbrays.
 She died in 1459.
 The youngest daughter Isabel also married twice.
 Her first husband was Sir Henry Ferrers, son of William, Baron Ferrers of Groby; Henry died in 1425.
 She married secondly James Berkeley, 1st Baron Berkeley.